-It is recognised by Chattenden Primary School that the use of technology presents challenges and risks to children and adults both inside and outside of school.
+It is recognised by Balfour Infant School that the use of technology presents challenges and risks to children and adults both inside and outside of school.

 - The use of technology has become a significant component of many safeguarding issues.
-For example, technology often provides the platform that facilitates harm in cases of child exploitation; radicalisation; sexual predation and bullying. - Chattenden Primary School will empower, protect and educate the whole school community in the use of technology and establish mechanisms to identify, intervene in, and escalate any incident where appropriate. - The DSL has overall responsibility for online safeguarding within the school but will liaise as necessary with other members of staff. - The DSL and leadership team and Governing Body have read, understood and acted upon all guidance regarding Online Safety within 'Keeping Children Safe in Education' 2023 - Chattenden Primary School identifies the breadth of issues within online safety can be considerable, but they can be broadly categorised into four areas of risk: - Content: being exposed to illegal, inappropriate or harmful material - Contact: being subjected to harmful online interaction with other users - Conduct: personal online behaviour that increases the likelihood of, or causes, harm. - Commerce being exposed to online gambling, inappropriate advertising, phishing and or financial scams. - Chattenden Primary School recognises the specific risks posed by mobile phones and cameras and all electronic devices with image and sharing capabilities, in accordance with KCSIE 2023, has appropriate policies in place that are shared and understood by all members of the school community.
-Further information reading the specific approaches relating to this can be found in the school's Online Safety Policy, Acceptable Use Policy which can be found in the staff room - • - Chattenden Primary School uses a wide range of technology.
-This includes computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place - All members of staff have access to appropriate, regular and up-to-date online safety information as part of their safeguarding training. - Chattenden Primary School ensures that all staff receive training on the expectations, applicable roles and responsibilities, in relation to our filtering and monitoring systems and processes.
+For example, technology often provides the platform that facilitates harm in cases of child exploitation; radicalisation; sexual predation and bullying. - Balfour Infant School will empower, protect and educate the whole school community in the use of technology and establish mechanisms to identify, intervene in, and escalate any incident where appropriate. - The DSL has overall responsibility for online safeguarding within the school but will liaise as necessary with other members of staff. - The DSL and leadership team and Governing Body have read, understood and acted upon all guidance regarding Online Safety within 'Keeping Children Safe in Education' 2023 - Balfour Infant School identifies the breadth of issues within online safety can be considerable, but they can be broadly categorised into four areas of risk: - Content: being exposed to illegal, inappropriate or harmful material - Contact: being subjected to harmful online interaction with other users - Conduct: personal online behaviour that increases the likelihood of, or causes, harm. - Commerce being exposed to online gambling, inappropriate advertising, phishing and or financial scams. - Balfour Infant School recognises the specific risks posed by mobile phones and cameras, and, in accordance with KCSIE 2023, has appropriate policies in place that are shared and understood by all members of the school community.
+Further information reading the specific approaches relating to this can be found in the school's Online Safety Policy and Acceptable Use Policy and Image Use Policy which can be found in the staff intranet. - Balfour Infant School uses a wide range of technology.
+This includes computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place - All members of staff have access to appropriate, regular and up-to-date online safety information as part of their safeguarding training. - Balfour Infant School ensures that all staff receive training on the expectations, applicable roles and responsibilities, in relation to our filtering and monitoring systems and processes.